Heal Childhood Wounds

 One of the most effective ways to strengthen your personal resilience is to explore your childhood wounds.
 For some people, life as an adult does not look, sound or feel satisfying.
 They often wonder why they and their lives are a painful mess.
-That was once true for me before I engaged in counseling and discovered that the root of some of my inappropriate adult behaviors stemmed from my upbringing.
-Our childhood trauma holds offers many answers to our adult struggles.
+That was once true for me before I engaged in counseling, doing Inner Child work, and discovered that the root of some of my inappropriate adult behaviors stemmed from my upbringing.
+Our childhood trauma offers many answers to our adult struggles.

 Who and What is in the Closet of Your Past?

 Most of our childhood wounds, even the traumatic ones, are not resolved or even acknowledged by our parents or others of significant influence.
 Dr. Phil McGraw refers to seven pivotal people in your life.
 Of course, these significant people did the best they could.
 Yet, typically they believed that it was better to train children than listen to them.

 As the author of Wishcraft, Barbara Sher said, “The cost of forgiving the past before you’ve really confronted it is that you blame yourself for everything that happened to you.
 You can’t move an inch toward what you really want when you’re beating on yourself.”

 It is not useful to blame our parents for what they did not know or neglectfully did not do or abusively did do.
 But we can hold them responsible for not giving us what we needed to blossom into wholeness and peace.
 The good news is, we are now adults and in charge of our lives.
 Awareness helps us execute that power and freedom wisely.